 We covered basic cash flow of SaaS companies in Part II of this series, but to summarize: SaaS companies burn through more money than they make in the early stages of growth, with the renewal strategy paying major dividends in the long term.
 For many, that would seem like a turnoff to early investors, as businesses of the past were often measured on total bookings and revenue from day one.
 So why are companies that have not achieved profitability being valued in the 100′s of millions?

 Investors and analysts are more concerned with metrics relating to growth and long term value than they are with current bookings.
-Two of the metrics that are monitored from the start are Cost Acquisition Cost (CAC) ratio and Customer Lifetime Value (CLTV).
+Two of the metrics that are monitored from the start are Customer Acquisition Cost (CAC) ratio and Customer Lifetime Value (CLTV).
 These metrics are especially important when a company is young, as a company builds its renewal pipeline and validates the business model.

 CAC Ratio = (Recurring yearly revenue from customer) / (All Sales and Marketing Costs in year 1)